 Please click on a question below to view the answer.
 For more answers to frequently asked questions about the Housing Choice Voucher Program, please link to specific topics from the Housing Choice Voucher FAQs menu.

 Is the Housing Choice Voucher Program Waiting List open?

-HADC Housing Choice Voucher Tenant-Based and Project-Based Waiting Lists are closed to new applicants.
-HADC is not accepting applications at this time.
+The Housing Choice Voucher Tenant-Based and Project-Based Waiting Lists are CLOSED to new applicants.

 What is the Housing Choice Voucher Program?